Pineapples were so sought-after in colonial times that people would rent them for a day to use as a party decoration.

 How did the pineapple become so common?

-The Dole Plantation, a tourist stop on Oahu, Hawaii.
-(Photo: Matthew Dillon/flickr)
+Dole Plantation is a tourist stop in Oahu, Hawaii.
+(Photo: Matthew Dillon [CC BY 2.0]/Flickr)

 Today, the pineapple is often associated with Hawaii.
-The Aloha State produces one-third of the world’s pineapples and 60 percent of canned pineapple products.
+The Aloha State produces one-third of the world's pineapples and 60 percent of canned pineapple products.
 This, however, is a relatively recent phenomenon.
 Pineapples originally came from South America, likely Brazil or Paraguay.
 They may have arrived in Hawaii by way of the West Indies, where Columbus first tasted them, as early as the 16th century.
-Large scale production did not begin until the late 1800s.
+Large-scale production didn't begin until the late 1800s.
 Nonetheless, today in America, people are likely to associate the image of pineapples with luaus, tropical cocktails and Hawaiian print shirts, not with glamorous parties.

 Pineapples still make appearances in places when a good dose of hospitality is needed.
 They are sometimes included in housewarming fruit baskets, for example.
 You can still see numerous pineapple carvings in places where historic architecture has been preserved, too.
 In tourist-welcoming Charleston, for example, a former shipping center and an especially pineapple-rich city, pineapple carvings and other representations are found throughout the city.